Food Safety

 Despite the detection of resistance-associated genes, laboratory testing showed that the isolates were susceptible to the studied QAC disinfectant formulation.

-Researchers selected 12 isolates for biocide susceptibility against eight concentrations of the QAC formulation, including levels significantly below the manufacturer’s recommended in-use concentration.
+Researchers selected 12 isolates for biocide susceptibility testing against eight concentrations of the QAC formulation, including levels significantly below the manufacturer’s recommended in-use concentration.

 All isolates were found to be susceptible at 0.1 percent concentration—approximately 70 milligrams per liter (mg/L) of benzalkonium chloride (BKC)—a level 10 times lower than the minimum recommended in-use concentration.